Skip to main content

 Ellen Street, Moonta, photo taken in approximately 1874.
 SLSA: B 24477

 Elizabeth Woolcock was sent to stand trial at the Supreme Court in Adelaide.
 A jury took less than half an hour to find her guilty.
 Despite their recommendations for mercy given the conflicting medical evidence, and the lifelong abuse she had suffered, the judge (Mr Justice Wearing) sentenced her to death.
 By law, the judge had to put the jury's recommendation for clemency to the colony's governor and offer his opinion.
-Clemency was not granted.
+This was not granted.
+On 30 December 1873, Elizabeth was hanged in the yard at Adelaide Gaol.
+She was 25 years old.

 ‘Confession of Elizabeth Woolcock’, published in the South Australian Register, Friday 2 January 1874